 She has over 24 years of governmental accounting experience.
 Her public service career began in 1994 at the local government level with the Fairfield County Treasurer, Fairfield County Auditor, and the Fairfield-Hocking-Athens Major Crimes Unit.
 In 2007, she accepted a state government position with the Ohio Department of Alcohol and Drug Addiction Services (ODADAS) and then transitioned into a leadership role with the Ohio Department of Mental Health and Addiction Services (OMHAS) prior to her current position with the PUCO.

 Beverly and her husband Jim enjoy life on their farm in southeastern Ohio.
 They have two adult daughters and four rescued fur-babies.
 In her free time, Beverly enjoys spending quality time with family, traveling, genealogy research, writing and painting.

 Rich Palmer received his Certified Public Manager® certification in November 2014.
 Rich is Assistant Chief of Fire Prevention at the Division of State Fire Marshal, Ohio Department of Commerce.
 He completed Green Belt training in Lean Six Sigma in 2016.

 Rich is graduated from Ball State University with a Bachelor of Science in Telecommunications.
 He worked for many years in the broadcast industry before joining public service.
 He served for twenty years as the Public Information Officer for Washington Township Fire Department in Montgomery County, Ohio.
 He is also a past president of the National Information Officers Association, where he now serves as co-webmaster.
-Rich serves as the Ohio education network representative for the National Fire Protection Association and assists with social media and web consulting for the national IFE Vision 20/20 project.
+Rich serves as the Ohio education network representative for the National Fire Protection Association and as the Ohio representative for the national Institution of Fire Engineers – USA Branch Vision 20/20 project.
 Find him on Twitter and LinkedIn.

 Darryl Graves, CPM